 We all have services running on our servers.
 Many of these services require Active Directory user accounts, which are referred to as service accounts.
 These service accounts are essential, as they allow services to perform their duties.
 However, when a service account fails to authenticate back to a domain controller, many issues can arise.
 If the service account fails to authenticate too many times, the user can then be locked out.
-Below, you’ll get a better understanding of this issue and find a better way to handle it.
+Below, you’ll get a better understanding of this issue and learn a good way to handle it.

 Figure 1.
 “Secpol.msc” reports the current lockout threshold for domain user accounts.

-Next, administrators want to be able to tie locked out users to service accounts, instead of tracking them down manually.
-A locked out user account can be an employee or a service account.
+Next, administrators want to be able to tie locked-out users to service accounts instead of tracking them down manually.
+A locked-out user account can be an employee or a service account.
 Service accounts are very important, so it is paramount to know if they are locked out.

 Figure 2.
-ADAudit Plus Account Lockout Analyzer.
+ADAudit Plus Account Lockout Analyzer

-Learn more | Download for free.
+Learn more | Download for free

 Tracking down difficult issues for Active Directory doesn’t need to be hard—you just need the right tool!
 ADAudit Plus provides custom alerts for when service accounts are modified in any way along with the ability to track locked-out users back to services on computers.